khrj/volte-fix/README.md

 Run ``bash ./install.sh`` (uses adb, script needs to be run on a computer)

 ## 3. Manually
+Push the ims folder found inside the 32bit / 64bit folder
+> Note: If you're using a version older than AOSP v216, you'll also have to push the android.hardware.telephony.ims.xml to /system/etc/permissions.
+The script and the zip will automatically add it for you

 Set the following properties using setprop

 - persist.dbg.allow_ims_off to 1